alpengeist/gpt-companion/README.md

 To configure your favorite commands or change the hot key, edit the **config.py** file.
 It is very simple and straightforward.

+## Future Ideas
+* The config is in the code.
+Not ideal of course for non-developers and in case this project gains a couple of users.
+A JSON file is a better idea.